-Critical Care Medicine (Society of) is a recognized medical/surgical subspecialty which completely encompasses the direct application of biochemistry, physiology, and pharmacology to the care of patients with life-threatening illness.
-Critical Care Medicine directly integrates medical science with biomedical technology to provide continuous moment-to-moment life support.
+Critical Care Medicine is a recognized medical/surgical subspecialty which completely encompasses the direct application of biochemistry, physiology, and pharmacology to the care of patients with life-threatening illness.
+Critical Care Medicine integrates medical science with biomedical technology to provide continuous moment-to-moment life support.
 Critical Care Medicine is the compassionate and ethical application of the leading edge of medical knowledge.

-UNC Hospitals is the hospital which developed the nation’s first ICU.
+UNC Hospitals developed the nation’s first ICU.

-What is the Intensive Care Unit?
+What is the Critical Care Division at UNC comprised of?